ddefranza/word-embedding-prejudice/README.md

 translate(content.vec = positive, google.api.key = googleKey, source.lang = "en", target.lang = "de")
 ```

-Where ```positive``` is the name of the vector or list containing the words to be translated, ```googleKey``` is a local variable holding your Google Translate API key, ```"en"``` is the [ISO-639-1 code](https://cloud.google.com/translate/docs/languages) for the source language, and ```"de"``` is the ISO-639-1 code for the target language.
+Where ```positive``` is the name of the list containing the words to be translated, ```googleKey``` is a local variable holding your Google Translate API key, ```"en"``` is the [ISO-639-1 code](https://cloud.google.com/translate/docs/languages) for the source language, and ```"de"``` is the ISO-639-1 code for the target language.

 ## <a name="collect-embeddings"></a>3.
 Collecting pre-trained word embeddings
 > _You shall know a word by the company it keeps_ ([Firth, 1957](https://www.worldcat.org/title/synopsis-of-linguistic-theory-1930-1955/oclc/177240275))

-Pretrained word embeddings are distributed and distributial representations of a language ([Mikolov et al., 2013](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf)).
+Pretrained word embeddings are distributed and distributional representations of a language ([Mikolov et al., 2013](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf)).
 A thorough description of word embeddings, the underlying theory, and the specific method used to train the embeddings used in this project is [provided in the paper](#how-to-cite) (DeFranza et al., 2020).
 Briefly, however, word embeddings are a numerical representation of a word in terms of its relative association with all other words observed in a language.

 Given a sufficiently sized corpus, researchers can train their own embeddings using one of the popular algorithms such as [GloVe](https://nlp.stanford.edu/projects/glove/) or [word2vec](http://text2vec.org/).
 However, developers maintaining implementations of the algorithms and researchers developing new methods have made numerous pretrained word embeddings available.
-These pretrained embeddings are conventient, validated, and intesting in that they are used in a wide range of production systems.
+These pretrained embeddings are conventient, validated, and interesting in that they are used in a wide range of production systems.
 Examples include word embeddings trained using [GloVe](https://nlp.stanford.edu/projects/glove/) and [fastText](https://fasttext.cc/).

 Our work utilized a set of word embeddings trained using fastText on the [Wikipedia](https://github.com/facebookresearch/fastText/blob/master/docs/pretrained-vectors.md) and [Common Crawl](https://github.com/facebookresearch/fastText/blob/master/docs/crawl-vectors.md) corpora.
 If only a small set of pretrained word embedding models are needed, they can simply be downloaded from the appropriate website.